 Patients often have underlying causes, such as stress and anxiety, which come to the surface while they sleep.
 Dentists often offer a mouth guard (specially made to a mold of the patients mouth), but these can be difficult to get used to and while they protect the teeth, they don’t always stop the symptoms in the jaw.

-I’ve successfully treated patients with bruxism by using botulinum toxin.
+I’ve successfully treated patients with bruxism by using muscle relaxing injections.
 This treatment works by relaxing the facial and jaw muscles which are involved in the grinding and clenching process.
 It’s a number of injections which will need to be repeated around every six months, so it’s a relatively easy way to solve a problem that can be hard to live with.

 A recent patient is Dan, a 46 year-old who works in television.
 Dan has a stressful job that involves a lot of traveling and he works long hours.
 He’d been waking up with painful headaches for a number of months and his dentist recommended a bite guard.
 He had one made (which cost several hundred pounds) but found it very uncomfortable to sleep with.